Interactive Cosmic Ray Removal in Single and Multiple Equivalent Exposures#

 Note

-Note: when a character appears in brackets in the text of any button in the tea-cleanest graphical interface, that key on the keyboard becomes a shortcut for pressing the corresponding button.
-This is especially useful in the Review Cosmic Rays window (see below), where the user can quickly clean the different cosmic rays without having to move the mouse to click the various buttons.
+When a character appears in brackets in the text of any button in the tea-cleanest graphical interface, that key serves as a keyboard shortcut for the corresponding button.
+This is especially useful in the Review Cosmic Rays window (see below), where users can quickly clean cosmic rays without moving the mouse to click buttons.

-The most convenient way to work with tea-cleanest is to first perform a search for pixels suspected of having been affected by cosmic rays.
-This task can be carried out by running any of the available detection algorithms: L.A.Cosmic, PyCosmic, deepCR or Cosmic-CoNN.
-To do so, simply press the corresponding Run <method> button in the upper upper button row.
+The most convenient way to work with tea-cleanest is to first search for pixels suspected of being affected by cosmic rays.
+This can be done by running any of the available detection algorithms: L.A.Cosmic, PyCosmic, deepCR, or Cosmic-CoNN.
+To do so, simply press the corresponding Run <method> button in the upper button row.

 Run L.A.Cosmic#

-After pressing the Run L.A.Cosmic button, a new window is then displayed, allowing us to define the parameters to be used.
+After pressing the Run L.A.Cosmic button, a new window opens, allowing you to define the parameters to be used.

 ../../_images/single_2_lacosmic.png

-• Additional Parameters: here we can define a dilation factor that surrounds each cosmic-ray pixel with a ring of neighboring pixels, which can help define a more generous region when constructing the mask of cosmic-ray–affected pixels.
-The second parameter, border padding, allows the cleaned image to be extended beyond its physical edge, making it easier to detect cosmic-ray pixels that are located right at the borders of the images.
-If this padding is zero, the cosmicray_lacosmic() function is unable to detect cosmic-ray pixels at the edges of the image.
+• Additional Parameters: Here you can define a dilation factor that surrounds each cosmic-ray pixel with a ring of neighboring pixels, which helps define a more generous region when constructing the cosmic-ray mask.
+The second parameter, border padding, extends the cleaned image beyond its physical edge, making it easier to detect cosmic-ray pixels located at the image borders.
+If this padding is zero, the cosmicray_lacosmic() function cannot detect cosmic-ray pixels at the edges.

-• Region to be examined: here you can define an arbitrary rectangular region in which to search for cosmic-ray pixels.
-By default, the values correspond to examining the entire image.
+• Region to be examined: Here you can define an arbitrary rectangular region in which to search for cosmic-ray pixels.
+By default, the entire image is examined.

-After clicking the OK button, tea-cleanest runs L.A.Cosmic twice and displays the cosmic-ray pixels in the main window, overlaying them with a red marker.
+After clicking the OK button, tea-cleanest runs L.A.Cosmic twice and displays the detected cosmic-ray pixels in the main window, overlaid with red markers.

 ../../_images/single_3_lacosmic.png